amiraa127/Sparse_MultiFrontal/README.md

 This program is free software; you can redistribute it and/or modify it under the terms of MPL2 license.
 The Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 ####Build
-This package is has the following dependencies:
+This package has the following dependencies:

 1. [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library for all matrix manipulations.